Is Reading Good Before Bed? An Exhaustive (and Exhausting) Analysis

 The Dos

-• Limit the Duration: You’re reading, not running a marathon.
-Try reading for just 20-30 minutes to ease into slumber.
+- Limit the Duration: Remember, you’re reading, not running a marathon.
+Try to relax.
+Reading for just 20-30 minutes to ease into slumber.

 The Don’ts